sebastienjacquemart-AI/MobileNetV2-in-depth/README.md

 ## Training the model

 MobileNetV2 is trained on ImageNet data.
 ImageNet is an extensive image dataset project widely used in the field of machine learning.
 It contains a large collection of images across various categories, which can be used to teach networks to recognize and classify objects.
 MobileNetV2 is trained on 1,000 categories.

+## Transfer learning and fine-tuning

+The intuition behind transfer learning for image classification is that if a model is trained on a large and general enough dataset, this model will effectively serve as a generic model of the visual world.
+You can then take advantage of these learned feature maps without having to start from scratch by training a large model on a large dataset.

+In this notebook, you will try two ways to customize a pretrained model:
+- Feature Extraction: Use the representations learned by a previous network to extract meaningful features from new samples.
+You simply add a new classifier, which will be trained from scratch, on top of the pretrained model so that you can repurpose the feature maps learned previously for the dataset.
+You do not need to (re)train the entire model.
+The base convolutional network already contains features that are generically useful for classifying pictures.
+However, the final, classification part of the pretrained model is specific to the original classification task, and subsequently specific to the set of classes on which the model was trained.
+- Fine-Tuning: Unfreeze a few of the top layers of a frozen model base and jointly train both the newly-added classifier layers and the last layers of the base model.
+This allows us to "fine-tune" the higher-order feature representations in the base model in order to make them more relevant for the specific task.